June 5, 2022

 Modern laboratories in all industries are under intense pressure to reduce costs and improve operational efficiency, while at the same time enhancing quality and maintaining regulatory compliance.
 Additionally, the rise of R&D externalization strategies and contract research organizations (CROs) in the pharmaceutical industry has resulted in labs collecting large amounts of data from multiple partners, leading to a significant increase in laboratory workflow complexity.

 Informatics solutions, such a Laboratory Information Management System (LIMS), have been widely adopted across industries in order to meet these challenges.
 Traditional on-premise architecture for these systems, however, is often time-consuming and costly to implement and manage.
 The time that internal IT spends managing infrastructure, integrations and upgrades impedes a company’s agility and ability to innovate.
 Additionally, on-premise systems often fail to provide the scalability that is necessary to remain competitive in today’s challenging economic environment.
 The reality is that many companies are struggling with on-premise systems that are not responsive, connected or agile.

 In recent years, a number of informatics vendors have begun to offer LIMS as an outsourced service in the cloud, with the LIMS located on the provider’s or third-party servers.
-This approach, known as software-as-a-service (SaaS), has been used in several different industries for some time now with positive results in terms of improvements in laboratory efficiency and innovation.
-In this blog, we will discuss the benefits of cloud-based LIMS and some important factors to consider when making the move to the cloud.
+According to a recent LIMS Market Analysis Report by Grand View Research, cloud-based LIMS accounted for the largest share in the market in terms of revenue in 2017.
+In addition, the report concluded that cloud-based LIMS are expected to post the highest compound annual growth rate (CAGR) through 2025.
+Let’s explore the benefits of cloud-based LIMS, along with some important factors to consider when making the move to the cloud.